theopn/dotfiles/README.md

 #### Mutt

-It does everything I need from an email client, which are receiving, reading, deleting, and moving emails to different folders, composing email in my favorite editor, and doing them efficiently.
-It's a shame that modern emails are all HTML files.
+It does everything I need from an email client, which are receiving, reading, deleting, and moving emails to different folders, composing email in my favorite text editor, and doing them efficiently.
+It's a shame that emails nowadays are filled with HTML contents and images.
+It can utilize w3m to view *most* HTML contents.

 #### Neofetch